fuse-lang/fuse-lang.github.io/_docs/language/15-special-types.md

 ### unsafe

-An `unsafe` type can be used for any value, It is similar to the `any` type in `TypeScript` but there are a few exceptions.
+An `unsafe` type can be used for any value, It in essence is the Fuse answer to the `any` type in `TypeScript` but there are some big differences.

 ```fuse
 let a: unsafe = "string"